lhcb/starterkit-lessons/self-guided-lessons/htcondor.md

 LHCb has a policy document on the [fair-usage of Grid computing resources](https://twiki.cern.ch/twiki/pub/LHCb/LHCbNationalComputingBoard/LHCb_Grid_usage_policy.pdf), which explains how job resource accounting information are monitored by DIRAC.
 This enables the fair-usage policy to be enforced automatically at the job submission stage, but only if those jobs were submitted using DIRAC (i.e. via `ganga`).
 By submitting jobs to the Grid this way, you can be sure that you are using the resources fairly.

-Computing nodes used in the CERN LXBATCH system are effectively part of LHCb Grid resources, and so the fair-usage policy applies.
+Computing nodes used in the CERN LXBATCH system are effectively part of LHCb Grid resources.
 However, using HTCondor to submit jobs to these nodes (e.g. on lxplus) will not take the fair-usage policy into account, and so should not be used!

 You may still like to read this tutorial, as your home institute may have its own HTCondor batch system.